mocs524/greybus-spec/source/special.rst

 Greybus Firmware Firmware Size Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus Firmware firmware size operation allows the requestor to submit a boot stage to the AP, so that the AP can associate a firmware blob with that boot stage and respond with its size.
+<GYBS.A.0206.001>The Greybus Firmware firmware size operation allows the
+requestor to submit a boot stage to the AP, so that the AP can associate a firmware blob with that boot stage and respond with its size.</GYBS.A.0206.001>
 The AP keeps the firmware blob associated with the boot stage until it receives another Firmware Size Request on the same connection, but is not required to send identical firmware blobs in response to different requests with identical boot stages, even to the same module.

 .. _firmware-size-request: